pascalh/Astview/README.md

 Astview is a little desktop program to be used by people that want to investigate syntax trees, e.g. students and lecturers in compiler construction courses.
-The program evolved as a case study in generic programming and building graphical user interfaces in Haskell.
+The program evolved as a case study in datatype-generic programming and building graphical user interfaces in Haskell.

 Astview is under continuous development.
 The sources can be found at [Github](https://github.com/pascalh/Astview).